Go-Shippit/Woo-Commerce/readme.txt

 == Changelog ==

+= 1.6.7 =

+- Changes
+-- Validated plugin is tested on Wordpress v6 and WooCommerce v6.8

 = 1.6.6 =

 - Bugfixes
 -- Resolved an issue whereby DB upgrades may throw an error if the configuration is empty / not set

 = 1.6.5 =